 To see a copy of the Dayton Residential Rental License and Safety Inspection Ordinance, click here.

-Contractors working to renovate, demolish, or construct property in the City must file an Occupational License.
+Contractors working to renovate, demolish, or construct property in the City for the first time must file an Occupational License with the City and annual returns (see above).

 Frequently Asked Questions and Answers